yifanyin/quartz/content/index.md

 ---
 # What I am up to
+- Gave a short interview about the [[2024 Hualien earthquake]] on [Money FM](https://omny.fm/shows/moneyfm-morning-show/breakfast-special-is-taiwans-earthquake-the-larges) , a Singapore radio station.
 - Undertake my postdoc fellow project on [better earthquake cycle simulations](https://data.snf.ch/grants/grant/214179) with Prof. Camilla Cattania at MIT.
-- I gave an invited talk at AGU2023 about my PhD project.
-- Learn how to drive.
+More details [[A general earthquake cycle simulator|here]].

 # Master and PhD Projects
 - [[Seismic Tomography]]